DavideMurro/SarabandaLatina/README.md

 # SarabandaLatina

 Web application to manage video courses of a cuban latin dance school.
-It is completely responsive, is written mostly in italian and it uses:
+It is written mostly in italian, is completely responsive and it uses:

 - Front end: AngularJS, HTML, CSS
 - Back end: PHP
 - Database: MySQL

 ## File structure

 - _root_
   HTML pages
 - **ajax**
   PHP files, used as back end, these are the files called by JS to connect with the DB
 - **config**
-  Here are the files to manage the connections between front end and back end
+  Here are the files to configure the application
 - **css**
   Only css files
 - **file**